g-r-a-n-t/phrase/README.md

 # Phrase

-Phrase is a content publishing and distribution platform that uses value-backed sentiment as a means of support for public work.
+Phrase is a decentralized registry for digital content.
+It establishes formats for content residing on content-addressable networks and provides a novel funding scheme for creators of content that does not depend on advertising or subscriptions.

+## Overview

 In the context of Phrase, phrases represent things that a person may find meaningful.
 This could be anything ranging from political action to cultural production.
 Sentiments on the other hand, represent how a person may feel about phrases.